 - Use your Summary to hook the visitor; sell your story, share what you’re about / what your mission is

-- Put a call to action in your Summary, invite people to join your journey
+- Put a call to action in your Summary, and invite people to join your journey

-If you do those things, then you’re better prepared to be part of the massive growth that’s happening on LinkedIn right now.
+If you do those things, then you’re better prepared to have an optimized LinkedIn profile and be part of the massive growth that’s happening on this social media platform.

 Personal LinkedIn Profile and Brand Page Relationship